The history of the Amish patchwork

 Bars

-Furrows, as in the fields.
+Furrows, like in the fields.

 Sunshine and Shadow